 Below is a summary of The Medical Marijuana Act as amended by HB 1024 in June 2021:

 Certifying Physicians: To qualify for the program, a patient must be under the ongoing care of a physician who issues a certification during an in-person visit.
 The certification must state that the patient has a qualifying medical condition and that the physician believes he or she could benefit from medical cannabis.
-Physicians must register, complete a four-hour course, and report to the department if a patient no longer needs access to medical cannabis as a result of improved health or death.
+Physicians must register, complete a four-hour course, and report to the department if a patient no longer needs access to medical cannabis because of improved health or death.

 Regulatory Authority: The Department of Health is responsible for implementing the program, including developing rules, processing applications, and issuing patient ID cards and licenses.
 The law created an advisory board to make recommendations to the department.
 The board is comprised of 15 members, including three law enforcement members, several health or medical experts, and at least one patient advocate.
 Two years after the law took effect, the board was required to issue a report including recommendations regarding access to dry leaf or plant cannabis.
 In its report, the board recommended a number of changes to the program, including allowing dry leaf cannabis, and the health department accepted the recommendations and promulgated revised rules.

 Health Insurance: Government medical assistance programs and private health insurers are not required to reimburse any costs involved with the use of medical cannabis or any costs associated with an employer having to make accommodations for the use of medical cannabis in the workplace.

 Out-of-State Patients: Patients registered for medical cannabis in another state are not allowed access to medical cannabis in Pennsylvania.

 Growers and Processors: The department is allowed to issue 25 combined grower and processor permits.
 In the first round of granting permits, 12 permits were issued for grower/processors.
 Grower/processors are required to use seed-to-sale tracking, thorough record keeping and retention, surveillance systems, and additional security measures.